Carnival Fish Part 1: Goldfish

 Goldfish tend to be messy fish, with a big appetite, which leads to large amounts of waste.
 As a result monitoring goldfish’s water conditions is very important.
 It is not recommended to keep goldfish in unfiltered bowls, although it is possible if frequent (usually bi-weekly) water changes are consistently done and the water remains aerated.
 Live plants can be used, although they will usually end up eaten as the fish get bigger.
 The best environment for goldfish is an under stocked aquarium with ample filtration and regular maintenance.

-I hope that this has helped all you new goldfish owners out there, or even peaked the interest of anyone that is considering keeping goldfish.
+If you have any futher questions about goldfish, bettas or other carnival fish, post them and I’ll be sure to answer.
+I hope that this has helped all you new fish owners out there, or even peaked the interest of anyone that is considering a fish.

 Dave